CMSgov/beneficiary-fhir-data/runbooks/how-to-load-cloudwatch-historical-data.md

       limit 100;
       ```

-   2. Compare the count of records by month between the `export` table and the `target` table (accounting for any data in
+   2. Compare the count of records by month between the `export` table and the `target` table.
+The counts for each month
-      the `target` table that was loaded independently by firehose).
+      should match (accounting for any data in the `target` table that was loaded independently by firehose).
       ```sql
       -- Retrieve count of records by month for the target table select date_format(from_iso8601_timestamp(timestamp), '%Y-%m'), count(*)